BaiukIL/console-tanks-game/README.md

     name:~directories$ python3 main.py

-Here you can play
+Here you can play.
+Press Space to shoot; w, a, s, d to move up, left, down and right respectively.

-Print Ctrl + Z to exit game.
+To exit game, press Ctrl + Z.

 You can also add objects in main.py play_game() function.